 Silk has become a very popular feature in many mattress and bedding products in recent years.
 Silk cocoons are designed by Mother Nature to protect the baby moth from heat and cold, mildew, mould and mites.
 These desirable traits make silk one of the healthiest materials to incorporate into your bedroom.
 High quality silk products are made without the use of chemicals making silk a great natural choice.

 Just like any material, silk has a wide range of qualities.
-We specifically choose to work with luxeport and St. Geneve, two leading Canadian bedding companies, both of which are experts on silk bedding.
+We specifically choose to work with St Genève, the preeminent Canadian luxury bedding specialists.

 What is Tussah (wild) silk?

 Wild silk is farmed outside, from Antheraea moths.
 They feed on oak trees.
-The silk is heavier, tougher and more resilient than Mulberry silk, at the cost of being not quite as luxurious as Mulberry (cultivated) silk.
+The silk is heavier, tougher and more resilient than Mulberry silk.
+For these reasons, we prefer to work with wild silk wherever possible.

 What is Mulberry (cultivated) silk?

-Carefully tended Bombyx caterpillars are raised inside, and fed mulberry leaves.
+Bombyx caterpillars are raised indoors, and fed mulberry leaves.
 This gives cultivated silk the snow-white appearance it is famous for.
-Mulberry silk is finer and softer than wild silk, at the expense of being slightly less durable.
+Mulberry silk is finer and softer than wild silk, at the expense of being less durable.

 One interesting tidbit to note is that there are certain silk bedding products labelled Mulberry Silk when in fact they are not.
 There are cases where the actual Brand Name is "Mulberry Silk" yet the filling material is not pure.
 It's a lot like a certain store which sells Indian linen, and the Brand Name is "100% Belgian Linen" - marketing can indeed be very clever.